 Mary's pole vault journey began in her hometown of Lancaster, NY where she attended Lancaster High School.
 Mary specialized in sprints and long jump, becoming a 4-time state long jump champion.
-While attending a long jump camp, Coach Rick Suhr suggested that she try pole vaulting.
+While attending a long jump camp, Mary was encouraged to try pole vaulting.
 It quickly became obvious that Mary was a natural.
-She excelled at the event under Rick and Lancaster head coach Kevin Carriero, clearing 12'5" and placing second at Indoor Nationals during her first year in the event.
+She excelled at the event, clearing 12'5 and placing second at Indoor Nationals during her first year in the event.
 During her senior year, Mary became the first high school girl to clear 14'.
 She broke the high school girls' national record 7 times while at Lancaster, broke the National Junior Record (for the 19 years old and under age group), was a three-time National High School Champion in the vault, and still holds the New York state record.
 She graduated from high school with a personal best jump of 14'2".
 There was no doubt that Mary had a future in pole vaulting after high school.

 Mary received a full scholarship to attend the University of Notre Dame.
 There she became the school record holder, a three-time Big East Conference Pole Vault Champion, a two-time NCAA All-American, and placed 3rd at the 2009 NCAA Outdoor National Championships under coach Jim Garnham, a fellow Buffalo native.
 She graduated from the prestigious university in 2009 with a degree in Marketing.

 Mary chose to continue vaulting in pursuit of her Olympic dreams after graduation.
-Her first year of post-collegiate competition under Coach Wilkerson demonstrated that her talent would allow her to compete at the highest level of the sport.
+Her first year of post-collegiate competition, under Coach Wilkerson, demonstrated that her talent would allow her to compete at the highest level of the sport.
 That year she vaulted a personal best of 4.50 meters (14'9") and placed 3rd at the 2010 Outdoor U.S. National Championships.